ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ## Exposure of End-user Credentials to Client Instance

-As a delegation protocol, one of the main goals of GNAP is to prevent the client software from being exposed to any credentials or information about the end-user and resource owner as a requirement of the delegation process.
+As a delegation protocol, one of the main goals of GNAP is to prevent the client software from being exposed to any credentials or information about the end-user or resource owner as a requirement of the delegation process.
 By using the variety of interaction mechanisms, the resource owner can interact with the AS without ever authenticating to the client software, and without the client software having to impersonate the resource owner through replay of their credentials.